 Cultivation of climate resilient crops

-Use the climate resilient and low carbon footprint crop such as millets and tuber, The wheat and rice are the low carbon footprint of 3218 kg CO2 equivalent ha-1 , as against 3968 kg and 3401 kg for wheat and rice respectively Tiwari H (2022).
-Cassava plant have potential to C sequestration and mitigation of GHG by Jonh et.al.
-(2014).
+Use the climate resilient and low carbon footprint crop such as millets and tuber, the wheat and rice are the low carbon footprint of 3218 kg CO2 equivalent ha-1 , as against 3968 kg and 3401 kg for wheat and rice respectively Tiwari H (2022).
+Cassava plant have potential to C sequestration and mitigation of GHG by Jonh et al., (2014).
 Crop has the ability to sustain the and yield give without application of manure and fertilizer in long term fertilizer experiment 20 years such crops attributes the climate resilent and C sequestrations.

 Table 4.
 Adaptation options for climate change in Indian agriculture and their co benefits for mitigation.